radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 3. Have a RadiantOne configuration exported from a Linux Dev/QA environment.
 After installing RadiantOne in the Kubernetes cluster, you can import the configuration and make any needed configuration updates from the RadiantOne Main Control Panel or from command line using the vdsconfig utility.

-### Manifest Files
-Download the StatefulSet manifests: configmap.yaml, fid-aws.yaml and zk-aws.yaml, on the machine where you will manage the Kubernetes cluster from.
-Contact Radiant Logic at support@radiantlogic.com for access to these files.

 #### Zookeeper
 The StatefulSet manifest, zk-aws.yaml, creates a ZooKeeper cluster that consists of three Pods by default.
 Although the Kubernetes web console can be used to create new stateful sets, the steps below leverage the kubectl command line tool.
 Perform the following steps on the machine where you have downloaded the kubectl command line utilty and saved the yaml files.